martinschorb/pyem/readme.md

 - **map_file:**  extracts the file name of a map item.
 Looks for the image file in absolute and relative path.
 - **map_header:**  extracts parts of an MRC header. input: memory-mapped mrc object (see _mrcfile_ package)
 - **realign_map:**  determines which map to align to for given navigator item

+main functions that provide key actions

+- **mergemap:**  processes a map item and merges the mosaic using IMOD tools, generates a dictionary with metadata for this procedure
+- **img2polygon:**  converts a binary image into a polygon (list of points) describing its outline
+- **map_extract:**  extracts an image from a given position in an existing map and links positions inside
+- **pts2nav:**  takes pixel coordinates on an input map, generates virtual maps at their positions, creates polygons matching their shape
+- **outline2mod:**  takes an input image of label outlines (single pixel thickness), creates an IMOD model file with these outlines as contours.

+accessory functions;

+- **map_rotation:**  determine rotation of a map's coordinate frame
+- **cart2pol, pol2cart:** coordinate conversions
+- **imcrop:**  crops an image of a given size (2 element numpy array) around a pixel coordinate (2 element numpy array)